Its picturesque charm has been putting Bruges on top of the bucket list of many travelers.

 It was getting late and we were running out of two things: sunlight and patience to navigate through the crowded streets.
-After lunch, Bruges got even more busy and we decided to escape towards the outskirts to Kruisvest and do the so called windmill walk.
+After lunch, Bruges got even busier and we decided to escape towards the outskirts to Kruisvest and do the so-called windmill walk.

 Wish I owned this little hill. #me #belgium Published by @bruno_mb

-Despite being a great escape from the masses, eventually we adventured ourselves into the buzz center again in a quest for one last waffle before returning to Brussels.
+Despite being a great escape from the masses, eventually, we adventured ourselves into the buzzing center again in a quest for one last waffle before returning to Brussels.
 Note to self: I really need to go back to the gym this year.

 SO, IS BRUGES THE BEST MEDIEVAL TOWN?